Jüdische Notenspuren – Jewish Music Trails

 Teaching Material and Experience-Oriented Communication

 The implementation of our concerns regarding Jewish musical culture in Leipzig is made possible by two complementary teaching materials for Leipzig primary schools, secondary schools, grammar schools, children and adults: the “Notenbogen-Entdeckerpass.
 Jüdischen Musikern in Leipzig auf der Spur” (Music Arc Discovery Passport.
 Tracing Jewish Musicians in Leipzig) and “Jüdischen Musikern in Leipzig auf der Spur.
 Didaktische Materialien” (Tracing Jewish Musicians in Leipzig.
 Didactic Brochure).
-(Only German)
+(German only)